hyurl/alar/README.md

 ### How to use?

-In order to use separ, one must create a root `ModuleProxy` instance, and assign it to the global namespace, so other files can directly use it without import and share the benefits of declaration merging (in TypeScript, if not using TypeScript, just ignore any tip and code of declaration merging).
+In order to use alar, one must create a root `ModuleProxy` instance, and assign it to the global namespace, so other files can directly use it without import and share the benefits of declaration merging (in TypeScript, if not using TypeScript, just ignore any tip and code of declaration merging).